ebfe/avoid/Manual.md

 A list is composed of three components separated by a colon: group, symlink and target. i.e `alternatives="vi:/usr/bin/vi:/usr/bin/nvi ex:/usr/bin/ex:/usr/bin/nvi-ex"`.

+- `nofiles` If set, allows the creation of empty packages.
+This should only be used for meta subpackages, main packages should use build_style="meta".

 - `font_dirs` A white space separated list of directories specified by an absolute path where a font package installs its fonts.
 It is used in the `x11-fonts` xbps-trigger to rebuild the font cache during install/removal